MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/markup-extensions/consuming.md

 ## DataTemplate markup extension

-The `DataTemplate` markup extension allows you to convert a type into a [`DataTemplate`](xref:Xamarin.Forms.DataTemplate).
+The `DataTemplate` markup extension enables you to convert a type into a [`DataTemplate`](xref:Xamarin.Forms.DataTemplate).
 It's supported by the `DataTemplateExtension` class, which defines a `TypeName` property, of type `string`, that is set to the name of the type to be converted into a `DataTemplate`.
 The `TypeName` property is the content property of `DataTemplateExtension`.
 Therefore, for XAML markup expressions expressed with curly braces, you can eliminate the `TypeName=` part of the expression.

 > [!NOTE]
 > The XAML parser allows the `DataTemplateExtension` class to be abbreviated as `DataTemplate`.